-Refusal to attend Seclusion or leaving without permission, will result in suspension.
+Refusal to attend Seclusion or leaving without permission, will result in suspension followed by a repeated seclusion.

-The length of a suspension will escalate by 1 day for repeated offences; the readmission process will also escalate for students who receive multiple suspensions during the academic year;
+The length of a suspension will escalate by 1 day for repeat of the same offences; the readmission process will also escalate to increasingly senior members of staff, as appropriate.

-- 1st suspension = DHoY;

-- $-2^{nd} = HoY$ ;

-- 3rd = Asst.
-Principal (SLT link);

-- 4th = Deputy Principal;

-- 5th = Principal.

-- 4.12.
-Permanent Exclusion We aim to avoid permanent exclusion of any student; staff will explore opportunities to provide appropriate support for the student and family before this eventuality.
+4.12.
+Permanent Exclusion - We aim to avoid permanent exclusion of any student; staff will explore opportunities to provide appropriate support for the student and family before this eventuality.
 However, permanent exclusion will be considered by the Principal, Executive Leader and Chair of the Academy Committee, as a consequence for a single serious incident which threatens the safety and wellbeing of students and/or staff.
 It will also be considered for a student whose behaviour persistently fails to meet our behaviour expectations over a significant period of time and whose needs cannot be met by the Academy.